k4kpk/k4kpk.github.io/sota-guides/Tray Mountain (W4G_NG-005).md

 - Go straight onto McAfee Rd.
 (Tesnatee turns left.)
 Go 0.2
 - L on US-129 N at T. (About 1:15 total drive time to this turn.)
 Go 0.8.
 - R on GA-75A.
 Go 8.0.
 (Pass Richard B Russell Scenic Hwy at 1:25 from trip start.)
-- Continue to intersection of GA-75A and GA-75
+- Continue to intersection of GA-75A and GA-75.
+Turn L. Unicoi Gap is 7.8.

 **Food**

 - Last McDonalds: GA-400 at GA-53 (38 miles north of I-285)
-  - If you miss it, you can swing by 1550 S MAIN ST, Cleveland, adding 5 minutes.
+  - If you miss it, 5 minute detour to McD at 1550 S MAIN ST, Cleveland.
-- Dinner: Barbecue in Helen or Barbecue at GA-400 and Hwy 53
+- Penultimate McDonalds: 2815 Keith Bridge Rd, Cumming

-#### Drive Guide - Tray Mountain (Tray Gap trailhead) From Atlanta via Corbin Creek Rd
+#### Drive Guide - Tray Gap Trailhead From Atlanta via Corbin Creek Rd

-(This is the "safe" route.)

 - **Duration**: 2:30
 - **Google Maps** URL from Atlanta (33.91998, -84.33898): https://tinyurl.com/tray-corbin